FeatureBaseDB/featurebase-docs/docs/cloud/cloud-org/cloud-org-upgrade-to-paid.md

 nav_order: 4
 ---

-# How do I add payment information for my organization?
+# How do I pay for my Database usage?

 {: .no_toc }